 Several recent products have required custom apps for phones. mSemicon can specify and develop such apps for these applications.

 In general, we develop apps that accompany physical products that we have developed, rather than standalone apps.

 The firm uses C mostly for programming microcontrollers.
-However, we are also familiar with C++, Java, Python, HTTP in the context of Apache, CoAP (M2M), Linux and Windows, as appropriate.
+However, we are quite familiar with, and use, C++, Java, Python, HTTP in the context of Apache, CoAP (M2M), Linux and Windows, as appropriate.
 RTOS applications (Real time operating systems) are our specialty, including Contiki.
-Of course, we also develop low level code for wireless communications standards such as RESTful, 802.15.4 (IEEE), Lora and so on.
+Of course, we also develop low level code for wireless communications standards such as RESTful, 802.15.4 (IEEE), LoRa and so on.